dapids/bulletproof-fetch/README.md

 It contains the plain [whatwg/fetch](https://fetch.spec.whatwg.org) response.

 #### payload
-It contains the payload extracted from the response if we provided a function to extract it.
+It contains the payload extracted from the response if we provide a function to extract it.
 It is `undefined` otherwise.

 ### The `createFetch` factory
 The `createFetch` factory allows you to create different `fetch` functions with different default values and payload extraction behaviours.

 #### Example
-Create a new fetch flavour for our domain:
+Create a new flavour of the fetch function:
 ```JavaScript
 const extractPayload = response => response.json()
 const jsonFetch = createFetch({